theAroras/about-us/README.md

 ### I’m a noob programmer — Can I join this organization then?

-> Sorry, but we, @theAroras, will not invite anymore people, and, even if we did, we would only invite people who are related to us, and use GitHub.
+> Sorry, but we, @theAroras, will not invite anymore people, and, even if we did, we would only invite people who are related to us, and use GitHub as a place to store their code, and expressly for coding purposes.

 ### What is “dabbing” exactly?